 Leaf Identification

 The leaves of the Nantucket Serviceberry are small and ovate-shaped.
 The margins are serrated, and the venation is pinnate and reticulate.
-They have silvery hairs on the underside when they first emerge but become smooth (glabrous) with time.
+They have silvery hairs on the underside when they first emerge but become glabrous (smooth) with time.

 Twig and Bud Identification

 The twigs of the Nantucket Serviceberry are gray to reddish-brown.
 The buds have many scales and are also reddish-brown.
-Sometimes the buds have slight pubescence.
+The buds may have slight pubescence.

 Bark Identification